reabiliti/aroundrails/_posts/ruby/2018-09-01-ruby-class-methods-syntax.md

 end
 ```

-... you are able to do `private` methods easily but you will have the same problem as with Option 1:
+...you are able to do `private` methods easily but you will have the same problem as with Option 1:
 "Too much knowledge around class".
 Plus it's super easy to lost context
 on what are class methods and where instance methods start when you have long
 enough file.